for our home.

 Many also cope with life-changing injuries, including amputations and traumatic brain injury.

-Of these 20 million military veterans living in the United States, almost 38,000 of them will be homeless this very night, including 22,740 in sheltered settings and 14,345 in places not meant for human habitation.
+Of these 20 million military veterans living in the United States, over 37,000 of them will be homeless this very night, including 22,740 in sheltered settings and 14,345 in places not meant for human habitation.

 Rockland Homes for Heroes (RH4H) has a single objective: to eliminate veteran homelessness in the Mid-Hudson Counties of Rockland, Orange, Sullivan, Dutchess, Putnam and Westchester.